Transverse and longitudinal waves

 Transverse: peaks/troughs perpendicular to motion.
 Longitudinal: compressions/rarefactions along motion.

 Transverse wave.
 The oscillation is PERPENDICULAR to the direction the wave travels.
-Examples: water waves, all electromagnetic waves (light, radio, etc.), waves on a string.
+The named examples in the syllabus are electromagnetic radiation (light, radio, etc.), water waves and seismic S-waves (secondary waves) — all modelled as transverse.

 Longitudinal wave.
 The oscillation is PARALLEL to the direction of travel — particles squeeze together (compressions) and stretch apart (rarefactions).
-Examples: sound waves.
+The named examples are sound waves and seismic P-waves (primary waves) — both modelled as longitudinal.

 Drawing.

-- Transverse: a sine curve with peaks and troughs.
+- Transverse: a sine curve with crests (peaks) and troughs.

 - Longitudinal: a series of compressions (close particles) and rarefactions (spread particles).